 “You, yourself, as much as anybody in the entire universe, deserve your love and affection.” — Buddha

 Encourage creative play or activities to help your child’s mental health

 They have higher odds of being happy and a reduced risk of depression and anxiety when they play.

-They will play with anything—empty boxes, pots and pans, and whatever else they can get into!
+They will play with empty boxes, pots and pans, and whatever else they can get into!